 Did you know tattoos could be an invisible gateway of the devil into our lives?

 Do they enhance our beauty!

-Is it just a matter of doing it because we saw it on a fellow Catholic!
+Is it just a matter of doing it because we saw it on a fellow Christian!

-It hardly ever crosses our mind that that person made up with God.
+It hardly ever crosses our mind that Christian we are trying to mimic made up with God.
 It’s only that he cannot remove the tattoos!

 When God used Moses to lay down His commandments; He did not directly mention tattoos and many others as inappropriate.
-The commandments were guidelines which if adhered to, the revelation of God’s desires of us keep flowing in.
+If adhered to, the commandments were guidelines through which God reveals Himself more.

 Tattoos lean on the side of the world, and never on the Lord’s side.
 At the end of our stay here on earth, we will meet God.
 He will only expect to see in us what He created and what He planted later.
 God will not welcome implants made by anyone else.